This is the most common type of sleep disorder in children, affecting about 5% of them. But what does it mean and what does a parent need to know?

 OSA is a condition that occurs when the upper airway is too narrow or is otherwise obstructed, leading to excess effort in breathing, snoring, lapses in breathing, and an inability to maintain adequate oxygen saturation during sleep.

 The most common causes of upper airway narrowing or obstruction are large adenoids and tonsils, blocked nose from an allergy or infection, a deviated nasal septum, and large nasal turbinates.
-Another possible cause is a congenital abnormality of the facial or jaw bones.
+Another possible cause of snoring in children is a congenital abnormality of the facial or jaw bones.

 PARENTS’ ALERT: SDB SIGNS